 8. Inflammatory Bowel Disease

 Another colon-related cause of lower abdominal cramping is inflammatory bowel disease (IBD).
 IBD, which commonly presents as Chron’s or ulcerative colitis, is an autoimmune condition that affects the gut.
 Cramps can occur anywhere in the abdomen, and they’re often accompanied by tiredness, irritability, and even fever.
 If this is your root cause of missed period cramps then you’ll likely also have abnormal bowel changes, like constipation, diarrhea, or blood, mucus, and undigested food showing up in the stool (not including nuts and corn).

 It’s important to catch IBD early to help rebalance the gut and improve the gut flora.
 Through diet and lifestyle therapies, you can nourish your immune and digestive health to end the pain.

 If you believe this is what you may have, you’ll definitely need a gastroenterologist to help you get the diagnosis and counsel you on your options.
 A Naturopathic or Functional Medicine doctor can help you discover your root cause and creating lasting lifestyle changes to improve your health.

 Another cause of cramping in the abdomen can be appendicitis, which is when the appendix is inflamed or infected.
 If you have a fever and are experiencing lower abdomen pain on the lower right side or cramping around your belly button, it’s a good time to call your doctor or visit the hospital.
 Appendicitis is an emergency that needs immediate attention.

 Remember, if you have period cramps but no blood or period it can be caused by your reproductive system, gut, immune system or may even be a sign of pregnancy.
-Understanding different causes of cramping and their associated symptoms can help you take the appropriate steps towards regaining your health.
-Severe cramping is never normal.
-Mild to moderate cramping and lower back cramps also doesn’t have to be normal with the right holistic steps.
+So it's worth consulting your doctor, especially if your cramps are persistent or severe.

 When you feel cramps, jot it down in a journal.
 What day is it?
 What time of the month in your cycle?
 Are you cramping before a period?
 How does it feel?
 How long does it last?
 What did you eat?